 Crawl space encapsulation is a tricky job.
 On top of that, you won’t have a lot of space to move around, which makes the job even harder.

 You’ll also have to buy all the right supplies before you start, and that can be a hefty expense.
 If you don’t have experience encapsulating crawl spaces, it can also be difficult to create a completely air-tight seal around the space.

 Even a small mistake can cost you a lot of time and money.
 You’ll probably have to hire a professional to come fix the mistakes in the end, which means you’ll be spending twice as much money in the long run.

 You’ll save more money and more time by hiring a professional in the beginning.

 The first step of getting an encapsulated crawl space is finding the right company for the job.
 You’ll want someone with experience that offers quality services you know you can trust.
-From Crawl Space Encapsulation to Crawl Space Mold Removal, Bay Crawl Space is your trusted partner throughout the entire Hampton Roads Region.
+From Crawl Space Encapsulation to Crawl Space Mold Removal, BAY Crawl Space & Foundation Repair is your trusted partner throughout the entire Hampton Roads Region.

 Not sure where to look?

 We’ve got you covered!
 Don’t hesitate to reach out to us today for a free quote!

 Blake has specialized in crawl space & foundation repairs for over 10 years (since 2012).
 His prior engineering and business degrees from James Madison University in VA prepared him for a mastery of problem solving with crawl space & foundation repair issues.
 He is one of America’s top experts on crawl space encapsulation.
 As Founder of both ‘BAY Crawl Space & Foundation Repair’ as well as ‘GridLock Foundations’ he is a leading industry expert on crawl space foundation repairs.